Film: Enron The Smartest Guys In The Room

-- Corrupt Corporate Executive: Pretty much everyone.
+- Corrupt Corporate Executive: Everyone.

 - Diabolical Mastermind: All of the major Enron figures, in his own way, could be considered one.
-In the commentary, Gibney said that the use of the Tom Waits song "What's He Building In There?" at the start of the film could alternately apply to Ken Lay, Jeffrey Skilling, or Andy Fastow.
+In the commentary, Gibney said that the use of the Tom Waits song "What's He Building In There?" from Mule Variations at the start of the film could alternately apply to Ken Lay, Jeffrey Skilling, or Andy Fastow.

 - Downer Ending: Made obvious from the outset.

 - To add insult to injury, on-screen text at the close of the film tells us how regular Enron employees lost thousands in savings while the people responsible for their predicament walked away with millions in bonuses.

 - Driven to Suicide: The film starts with a re-enactment of the death of Cliff Baxter.

 - Evil Genius: Andrew Fastow, what with his labyrinthine "partnerships."

 - Evil Inc.: Enron is portrayed as a criminal enterprise since its inception in The Eighties.